I’ve had my fair share of bloggers asking me which theme I recommend.

 They use a ticket system and they *may or may not reply* to your ticket should you do decide to send one.

-Good thing that the theme is great in such a way that you will unlikely require support.
+Good thing that the theme is great in such a way that you will unlikely require support because everything is extremely intuitive.

 Overall: I recommend it

-I feel that most bloggers and entrepreneurs spend way too long on their website.
+I feel that most bloggers and entrepreneurs spend way too long on trying to launch their website.
 They pull their hair out and never get their website up.
 Some even take months just to come up with a website that they like!

 The reason is because most people lack the needed technical expertise (and patience) needed to create a great looking site.